BioJulia/BioMarkovChains.jl/README.md

 # BioMarkovChains

-> A Julia package to represent DNA as Markov chains
+> A Julia package to represent biological sequences as Markov chains

 ## Installation